-Figure 1.
-Features and Terminals
+Figure 1: Features and terminals

-Safety Circuit Integrity and ISO 13849-1 (EN954-1) Safety Circuit Principles
+Safety Circuit Integrity and ISO 13849-1 Safety Circuit Principles

 Safety circuits involve the safety-related functions of a machine that minimize the level of risk of harm.
-These safety-related functions can prevent initiation, or stop or remove a hazard.
-A failure of a safety-related function or its associated safety circuit may result in an increased risk of harm.
+These safetyrelated functions can prevent initiation, or they can stop or remove a hazard.
+The failure of a safety-related function or its associated safety circuit usually results in an increased risk of harm.